 Illumina is committed to providing health care professionals with accurate, unbiased, and balanced medical genetics information and education.
 Our education begins with basic genetic concepts and encompasses specific areas of focus including obstetrics, oncology, and rare diseases.
 This includes support for continuing medical education (CME) activities to help enhance health care providers' knowledge, with the goal of improving patient care.

 This information is not a substitute for the exercise of the health care provider’s professional judgment in providing clinical services.

 Illumina is committed to the advancement of medicine and improvement of patient care by increasing awareness of the utility of genomics in medicine.
-We provide grants in support of accredited and non-accredited educational activities for health care providers and allied health professionals.
+We provide grants in support of accredited and non-accredited medical genetics education activities for health care providers and allied health professionals.
 Grant requests that align with our clinical areas of focus are given priority.

 All grant proposals are reviewed for compliance with our policies and relevant legal and industry requirements, including guidelines set forth by the Accreditation Council for Continuing Medical Education (ACCME).
 Requests for an educational grant should be submitted at least 90 days prior to the proposed program date and/or accreditation date.
 Please submit requests to IMEDgrants@illumina.com.

 Clinical research trials are essential to our product development and clinical pipeline.
 We are committed to patient safety and value the importance of transparency.
 We are dedicated to sharing clinical trial information and data publicly.
 For more information about our involvement in clinical trials, visit clinicaltrials.gov.